 Railinc carefully reviews requests for access to Railinc's products, reports, and data-related services based on a requestor's relationship to the requested data.
 The following outlines some of the factors of Railinc's data access policy which are considered in Railinc's decision to share data:

 Direct relationship—Customers may request access to confidential information related to their own data.
 For example, a railroad involved in the route of a shipment ("party to the route") may request certain tracing data related to that shipment.
 Similarly, a shipper may request certain tracing data related to its shipment ("party to the waybill") wherever it may be.

 Agency—An agent may request confidential information about its client's shipment as long as it has obtained the client's explicit permission.
 This access may be granted pending the receipt of a letter of authorization (LOA) from the client organization.

-Other—Other non-direct or non-agency requests such as those from the media, independent researchers or other parties are handled on a case-by-case basis.
+Other—Other non-direct or non-agency requests are handled on a case-by-case basis.
 These requests receive additional scrutiny including evaluating the requestor's relationship to the data and intended use of the data.
-Please note that requests in violation Railinc's confidentiality and stewardship standards will be denied.
+Railinc is under no obligation to grant a non-direct or non-agency data access request, and requests in violation of Railinc's confidentiality and stewardship standards will be automatically denied.

 Letters of Authorization